Treasury Inspector General for Tax Administration

 Contact: Karen Kraushaar

-WASHINGTON -- The Internal Revenue Service (IRS) must take additional steps to ensure that accuracy-related penalties are appropriately considered when assessing correspondence audits, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON -Some taxpayers’ rights may have been jeopardized or violated because the Internal Revenue Service (IRS) failed to prove it timely sent notices of Federal tax lien filings, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.